richard-shan/fabRepo/docs/lessons/week7/cutting.md

 2. Use the Zero-Z-Axis (Zz) command to zero the Z-axis for a new temporary origin above the material.
 3. Run your file with no offset and it will run as an aircut.
 4. Once the routine is complete, run the C3 command to rehome the machine and reset the Z-zero height to the machine bed.

+## Homing and Zeroing

+The Shopbot's home is located at the bottom right corner of the bed.
+To rehome the machine via its builtin proximity switches, use the C3 macro within the Shopbot software.

+Zeroing is useful if you want to manually set a home point.
+This can be done through the Zero or z macro, where Zx, Zy, and Zz will set the home point of the respective axis to the current position of the spindle (zero).

 ## Cutting